rsdc2/BibleReader/README.md

 # BibleReader

-This Bible Reader Windows application displays Bible files in the (`.usx` XML-based file format)[https://markups.paratext.org/usx/].
+This Bible Reader Windows application displays Bible files in the [`.usx` XML-based file format](https://markups.paratext.org/usx/).

 ## Development environment and running requirements

 The Reader is written in C# (.NET Core 8).
-The GUI is written with (WPF)[https://learn.microsoft.com/en-us/dotnet/desktop/wpf/overview/?view=netdesktop-9.0].
+The GUI is written with [WPF](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/overview/?view=netdesktop-9.0).
 To run the application, you will need:

 - Windows
 - .NET runtime